spw-dtic/bootstrap4/README.md

 # Bootstrap 4
-This is a Bootstrap 4 implementation of https://v4-alpha.getbootstrap.com for Digital Experience Manager
+This is a Bootstrap 4 implementation of https://v4-alpha.getbootstrap.com for Digital Experience Manager.
+This version is a draft based on the alpha 6 version of Bootstrap 4.
+This is a non supported version, also not compliant with the official bootstrap 3 version.

 # Installation/dependances
 You first need to install this 2 dependance (extenal modules):